mustberuss/patentsview/api-changes-2021.md

         * /uspc_mainclass
         * /uspc_subclass
 Note that cpc_subsection looks like the existing cpc endpoint and uspc_mainclass looks like the existing uspc endpoint but they will behave quite differently.
-   3. Existing endpoints not currently on the test server
+   3. Existing endpoints currently on the test server
          *  /patents
          *  /assignees
          *  /inventors
+   4. Existing endpoints not currently on the test server
          *  /locations

     Note that there are new, get-only convience endpoints that take url parameters.
 The r package can ignore these and just use the ones that do posts and gets using q,f,s and o parameters.